gchq/coreax/CONTRIBUTING.md

 - Contribute example usages & documentation improvements.
 - Increase awareness of coreax with other potential users.

 All contributors must sign the [GCHQ Contributor Licence Agreement][cla].

+Developers should install additional packages required for development using `pip install -e .[dev]`.

 Reporting issues
 --------------